HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 Over the years, I've been involved in many space and STEM public engagement and outreach activities.
 These include:
 * Space Speaker in your Classroom
 * I'm a Scientist
-* PubhD-OU (founder)
+* PubhD
 * Space Camp UK
 * Soapbox Science
+* VWEX

-During my time as a volunteer then member of the Executive Committee for UKSEDS, I've also led the development and organisation of national competitions, events, and conferences for thousands of young people interested in the space industry and space careers.
+During my time as a volunteer then member of the Executive Committee for UKSEDS, I also led the development and organisation of national competitions, events, and conferences for thousands of young people interested in the space industry and space careers.